Tech-projects-upGrad/upstac-solution/README.md

 # Finally runs the application
 CMD [ "npm", "start" ]
 ````
-5.Write Dockerfile's for backend microservices(document,master & register and place it in UPSTAC-Microservices-Frontend.
+5.Write Dockerfile's for backend microservice's(document,master & register )and place them in corresponding folders in UPSTAC-Microservices-Backend.
 Dockerfile:
 ````
 FROM openjdk:14-jdk-alpine